Want to learn new ways to make extra money?

 Saving for a down payment is an important part of the home buying process.
 It takes discipline to save several thousand dollars for this purpose, and the more you save, the bigger percentage of your home you will own.
 A first time home buyer down payment isn’t any different from an experienced home buyer down payment.

-Here’s what you need to know about down payments.
+Here’s what you need to know about the first time home buyer down payment.

 Most Lenders Prefer 20%